 We are going to begin this sermon by turning to Galatians 4:6 to have a brief reminder on what my last sermon was about.
 In that last sermon we saw, through Jesus' own words in John 1:13 especially, that He is the Holy Spirit dwelling in us, not an entirely different third-party spirit being.
-Galatians 4:6 reinforces this.
+This verse reinforces this.
 Notice carefully what Paul wrote here.

 That is clear.
 The Spirit dwelling within us is just what John 14 says.
 It is the Son, Jesus Christ.

-He has every qualification to indwell in us for His purposes, and that so-called third person of a non-existent trinity of co-equal God-beings is shown nowhere in scripture to have ever had a relationship with the Father.
-It is very obvious from the scripture that the Son has a relationship with the Father, but that so-called third being did not.
-It simply does not, and it has never existed.
+He has every qualification to indwell in us for His purposes, and that so-called third person of a non-existent trinity of co-equal God-beings is shown nowhere in Scripture to have ever had a relationship with the Father.
+It is very obvious from the Scripture that the Son has a relationship with the Father, but that so-called third being did not.
+It simply does not exist, and it has never existed.
 Jesus is God, and His relationship with the Father is well documented in the Bible.

 Luke 10:21 In that hour Jesus rejoiced in spirit, and said, I thank you, O Father, Lord of heaven and earth, that you have hid these things from the wise and the prudent, and have revealed them unto babes: even so, Father; for so it seemed good in your sight.

 We are the babes He is speaking of there.
 We have been chosen to have the true relationship revealed to us, and to believe that it is the Father and Son's Spirit that dwells in us, and by which we have been regenerated as sons of God.
 Notice that I said Father and Son's Spirit.
 Now why?
 Because it is the same Spirit.
-Now how can this be—two different beings and yet the same Spirit?
-It is because they are one.
+How can this be—two different beings and yet the same Spirit?
+It is because They are one.

 In this sermon I am going to be referring you to a lot of scriptures that I am going to read as evidence to you that what I am teaching you is the truth.